Medical Records Shredding That Comes To Your Medical Office!

 You’re busy taking care of patients so we make the shredding of medical records easy.
 Just make one call to FileShred and we will provide everything you need to have your medical files destroyed as soon as tomorrow.

-Federal and state laws require health care providers or they are sometimes referred to as covered entities, to handle patient medical charts also known as Protected Health Information (PHI), in a way that insures the patient’s privacy.
+Federal and state laws require health care providers or they are sometimes referred to as covered entities, to handle patient medical charts also known as Protected Health Information (PHI), in a way that ensures the patient’s privacy.
 The federal law is known as HIPAA, The Health Insurance Portability and Accountability Act.
 HIPAA requires that medical records be protected at all times even when it is time dispose of them.

 - We work with you to pick the correct service for your health practice.

-- We give you an easy and no nonsense quote.
+- We give you an easy and no-nonsense quote.

 - We schedule the shredding of your medical records on the day you want.

 - We sign a Business Associate Agreement for HIPAA Compliance.

 - We come to your office to shred your PHI

 - Our staff will do all the work in your direction.

 - You can witness the shredding of your medical records.